Points Classification vs General Classification

 John James "Sean" Kelly was born on May 24, 1956 in Ireland.
 He was one of the most successful cyclists of the 1980s.
 Kelly has won the points classification in the Tour de France four times: 1982, 1983, 1985 and 1989.
 He was a true "all-round champion".
 The Irishman could win stage races, classics, time trials, flat stages and mountain stages.
 He won monuments like Paris-Roubaix, Milan-San Remo, Liège-Bastogne-Liège and the Giro di Lombardia.
 Kelly won the General Classification of the 1987 Vuelta a Espana.
 He won Paris-Nice seven years in a row.
 The Irishman was leading the FICP World Ranking for a record five years.

 Sprinters: 2021 Tour de France

 Who are the big names in the 2021 Tour de France?
-Famous sprinters in the 2021 edition are Caleb Ewan, Peter Sagan, Sam Bennett, Wout van Aert, Arnaud Demare and Alexander Kristoff.
+Famous sprinters in the 2021 edition are Caleb Ewan, Peter Sagan, Mark Cavendish, Wout van Aert, Arnaud Demare and Alexander Kristoff.
 Other notable sprinters in the 2021 Tour are Elia Viviani, Tim Merlier, Michael Matthews, Giacomo Nizzolo, Bryan Coquard, Jasper Philipsen, Nacer Bouhanni and Pascal Ackermann.

 How do green jersey points work?
 The rules varied over the years.
 In the early years, the riders received penalty points for not finishing with a high place in a stage.
 The competitor with the least penalty points won the green jersey.